Gosford, Oxfordshire

-Gosford is a village immediately southeast of Kidlington, Oxfordshire, England.
+Gosford is a village immediately southeast of Kidlington, in the Cherwell district, Oxfordshire, England.
 It is in the civil parish of Gosford and Water Eaton.
 The 2011 Census recorded Gosford and Water Eaton's parish population as 1,373.

 History

 Gosford seems to have been a township of the parish of Kidlington until 1142, when the manor of Gosford was granted to the Order of Knights Hospitaller.
 The Order held it until the Dissolution of the Monasteries in the 16th century.
 In the 16th century Gosford was administered with Water Eaton.
 The toponym "Gosford" is derived from Old English and means "goose ford".
 It was recorded as Goseford in 1242–46 and Goseforde in 1316.

 There has been a bridge across the River Cherwell at Gosford since at least 1319, when it was recorded in a patent roll.
 In 1395 it was recorded as Gosefordebrugge.
 In the 16th century the antiquarian John Leland noted that it was a stone bridge.
 In the 17th century the cartographer John Ogilby recorded it as Offord Bridge.
 In the 17th century "Mr. Richard Washington, gent" (died 1670) maintained a school at Gosford.
 In 1838 a penny post station was opened in Gosford.
 There was a full post office by 1847 that remained until 1853.
-Gosford and Water Eaton civil parishes were merged in 1932.
-In the same year a secondary school, Kidlington Church of England Central School, was founded in Gosford.
+Gosford was formerly a hamlet in the parish of Kidlington, in 1866 Gosford became a separate civil parish, on 1 April 1932 the parish was abolished to form "Gosford and Water Eaton", parts also went to form Hampton Gay and Poyle and to Kidlington.
+In 1931 the parish had a population of 75.
+In 1932 a secondary school, Kidlington Church of England Central School, was founded in Gosford.
 It is now Gosford Hill School.